berarma/new-lg4ff/README.md

 you must delete the module by hand: `$ sudo rm /lib/modules/$(uname -r)/extra/hid-logitech-new.ko`

-#### Update initramfs image
+#### Update initrd image

-DKMS is deprecating the feature to automatically update the initramfs image so after a reboot the default module will load instead of the new one.
-It needs to be done manually.
+If you have to load the module manually every time after booting, you need to update the initrd image after the module is installed.

-Users using the generic initramfs tool can do it with the command:
+Users of distros using `initramfs` can do it with the command:

 `sudo update-initramfs -u`

+Users of distros using `dracut` can do it with the command:

+`sudo dracut -f`

 #### Updating

-When updating the module, update the code in `/usr/src/new-lg4ff` and repeat the install step.
+When updating the module, remove the old module, update the code in `/usr/src/new-lg4ff` and install again.

-In case you want to rebuild the module, remove it and install again:

 ```
 $ sudo dkms remove new-lg4ff/<version> --all